-- 1. Attend the CTL's TA Orientation; AND - 2.
-Successfully complete GRSC 7770 (Intro to College Teaching) or an approved departmental equivalent.
+1. Attend the CTL's TA Orientation; AND

-In addition, in order to hold a TAship at UGA, international students from a non-English speaking country (as determined by the Graduate School) must:
+2. Successfully complete GRSC 7770 (Intro to College Teaching) or an approved departmental equivalent.

-3. Demonstrate English language proficiency.
+In addition, in order to hold a TAship at UGA, international students from a non-English speaking country (as determined by the Graduate School) must: 3.
+Demonstrate English language proficiency.

-CTL TA ORIENTATION
+CTL TA ORIENTATION-required

 All TAs must take part in the CTL's TA Orientation prior to or concurrent with the start of their first TAship at UGA.
 Departmental orientations are not recognized equivalents for CTL TA Orientation.
 Visit https://ctl.uga.edu/grad-student/ta-policy/ for upcoming dates and more information.
+Please provide your TAO quiz score to cs-grad-coordinator@uga.edu as a PDF.